Shilpa3107/Apex-Landing/README.md

 -   `src/ai/`: Contains Genkit flows and AI-related functionality.
 -   `public/`: Stores static assets like images and fonts that are served directly.
 -   `package.json`: Lists project dependencies and defines npm scripts.

-## 📝 Documentation

-Clarity in documentation is a priority for this project.
-We strive to maintain a clean and understandable codebase, with JSDoc comments for complex logic where necessary.
-The goal is to make the project easy to navigate, maintain, and extend for any developer.

 ## 📜 Available Scripts